 Yousef Kowsar, PhD Candidate, Microsoft Research Centre for SocialNUI, University of Melbourne

-Masud Moshtaghi, Research Fellow, Dept of Computing and Information Systems, University of Melbourne
+Masud Moshtaghi, Research Fellow, School of Computing and Information Systems, University of Melbourne

-Lars Kulik, Professor, Dept of Computing and Information Systems, University of Melbourne
+Lars Kulik, Professor, School of Computing and Information Systems, University of Melbourne

-Chris Leckie, Professor, Dept of Computing and Information Systems, University of Melbourne
+Chris Leckie, Professor, School of Computing and Information Systems, University of Melbourne

 Eduardo Oliveira, Research Fellow, Melbourne Centre for the Study of Higher Education, University of Melbourne

 Justin Fong, PhD Candidate, Mechanical Engineering, University of Melbourne

 Thuong Hoang, Lecturer, School of Information Technology, Deakin University

 Kowsar, Y., Moshtaghi, M., Velloso, E., Kulik, L., & Leckie, C. (2016) Detecting Unseen Anomalies in Weight Training Exercises.
 In Proceedings of the Annual Meeting of the Australian Special Interest Group for Computer Human Interaction (OzCHI 2016), November 2016, Launceston, Australia.
 [PDF]